nootr/cheator-completor/README.md

 do during the last counting phase.
 Note that the number of every target card is relative to the last card instead of its absolute position in the deck.

-One important thing to note is what happens if one of the three numbers is 1.
-There should be no problem if the first or second number equals one, but notice the following steps during the second shuffle:

-* Out-jog running one less than the third number
-* Throw

-This means that - in this scenario - the out-jog step is skipped, so that the throw that follows needs to be fully out-jogged.
-This seems unnatural and might give away the under-cut that follows, so my advice is to avoid having a 1 as third number and look for the next decent card you see during the preparation.

 ## The routine

 *Optional: False riffle shuffle*